ccyip/taype/oopsla24.md

 Apple Silicon Mac).
 You need around 14 GB of storage space to load these images, and 8 GB of RAM for the container to run the experiments.

+Before executing any docker commands, make sure that the docker daemon is
+running: if you see `Cannot connect to the Docker daemon` in the output of command `docker version`, then you need to start the daemon first.
+Check the docker official documentation for instructions according to your operating system and docker version.

 Now you can load and run the downloaded docker image.
 The following commands create an image called `taypsi-image`, and start a container called `taypsi`.
 We expose the port `8080` for accessing the code-server.